SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Address: 562 Sutter Street

-About two blocks away from the heart of the district, this 3-star hotel offers some of the best bang for your buck in this area.
-This historic hotel is well located next to transit, the cable cars, and fun things to do.
+About two blocks away from the heart of the district, this 3-star hotel offers the best bang for your buck in this area.
+This historic hotel is well located next to transit, including the cable cars, and fun things to do.
 Find out more about this hotel and booking a room

 Hotel Spero

-Hotel Spero in SF's Union Square district
+Hotel Spero in SF's Union Square districtThe historic Hotel Spero in SF's Union Square district.

 Address: 405 Taylor Street